So let me introduce you to the concept of scale and map scale

 Check this video to see how the map scale looks like

-moreover, if you need to study big things like let say a country, it is difficult to study unless you reduce it in the size you can manage to see it and the only way you can reduce it without losing the ability to calculate the actual area of original size is by using the scale.
+if you need to study big things like let us say a country, it is difficult to study unless you reduce it in the size you can see it and the only way you can reduce it without losing the ability to calculate the actual area of original size is by using the scale.

 The scale is the ratio between the distance and size of the representation of the items (in our example country or bacteria) to the actual size or distance of the item.